Shooter of Florida teen appears uninjured in video

-George Zimmerman told police he shot Trayvon Martin inside a gated community on February 26 in self-defense after Martin attacked him and repeatedly bashed his head into a concrete walkway.
+George Zimmerman told police he shot Trayvon Martin inside a gated community on February 26 in self-defence after Martin attacked him and repeatedly bashed his head into a concrete walkway.

 Police have declined to arrest Zimmerman, triggering nationwide protests from citizens, politicians and entertainers who argue that Zimmerman, who is half white and half Hispanic, found the 17-year-old Martin suspicious and followed him because he was black.